Matchroom boss Eddie Hearn has seemingly found a positive in the current climate as the world deals with the coronavirus pandemic.

 FURY vs WILDER III

-Wilder invoked his contracted clause, and according to co-manager Shelly Finkel, firmly wants the fight next.
+According to co-manager Shelly Finkel, Wilder invoked his contracted clause and firmly wants the fight next.

 Las Vegas was set to stage again in July, but with the bright lights of the strip darkened for the first time in years, nobody knows when the trilogy may be completed.